Authentic Lessons for 21st Century Learning

 Summary

 This two-part lesson includes a variety of pre-reading activities to prepare students to actively read Shakespeare's tragedy, "Othello."
 Students first rely on prior knowledge as they research Shakespeare as a playwright and his writings in a K-W-L activity.
 Then, they consider theme statements from the tragedy, ultimately agreeing or disagreeing with opinion statements and providing a rationale via an "Anticipation Guide."
 Finally, students reflect on the process of participating in pre-reading activities and what they learned about both the playwright and the play itself.
 This lesson leads into second part, which takes students through even more pre-reading strategies before they dive into the text itself.
-While this lesson is currently aligned only to 10th grade standards, it would be appropriate to teach in grades 9th through 12th, adjusting standards as needed.
+While this lesson is currently aligned only to 10th grade standards, it would be appropriate to teach in 9th through 12th grades, adjusting standards as needed.

 Essential Question(s)